Rydal railway station

-Rydal railway station is a heritage-listed railway station located on the Main Western line in Rydal, City of Lithgow, New South Wales, Australia.
+Rydal railway station is a heritage-listed railway station located on the Main Western line in Rydal, New South Wales, Australia within the City of Lithgow local government area (LGA).
 It is also known as Rydal Railway Station group.
 The property was added to the New South Wales State Heritage Register on 2 April 1999.

+The station master's residence is available for tourists to stay in.

 History

 The station opened on 1 July 1870 and was the next finished extension west from Lithgow after Wallerawang had been finalised four months earlier.
 Two years later the line was again extended finishing at before reaching in 1876.

 On 14 March 1915, the line was duplicated with a second platform built.
 The station closed on 27 May 1989, with the track lifted from the 1915 built platform in 1998 when the line was singled.

 The station building has been converted to a library.